Hillary Clinton: Post-2016 election activity

-Clinton has authored several books since her 2016 defeat.
-In September 2017, Clinton's third memoir, What Happened, was published The same day, a picture book adaption of her 1996 book It Takes a Village was also published.
-Marla Frazee was the illustrator.
-Clinton had worked on it with Frazee during her 2016 presidential election campaign.
-Clinton and her daughter Chelsea co-authored the 2019 book The Book of Gutsy Women: Favorite Stories of Courage and Resilience.
-Clinton co-wrote her first fiction book with Louise Penny.
-The book, a political mystery thriller, is titled State of Terror and was released in October 2021.
+On April 28, 2020, Clinton endorsed the presumptive Democratic nominee, former Vice President Joe Biden, for president in the 2020 election and she addressed the 2020 Democratic National Convention in August.
+On July 21, 2024, Clinton endorsed Kamala Harris for president in the 2024 election.
+On August 19, 2024, Clinton spoke at the 2024 Democratic National Convention.
+In her speech, she referenced the 34 felony convictions of Republican presidential nominee Donald Trump, prompting chants of "Lock him up!" from the crowd in an ironic reference to Trump's own chants of "Lock her up!" in reference to Clinton's email scandal during his 2016 campaign.

+Since the election, Clinton has released several books.
+Clinton and her daughter Chelsea co-authored 2019's The Book of Gutsy Women and 2020's Grandma's Gardens.
+On October 12, 2021, Clinton co-authored the fiction novel State of Terror with Louise Penny.
+Clinton is set to release another memoir, Something Lost, Something Gained, on September 17, 2024.

 Clinton has also been involved in a number of media ventures.
 Clinton collaborated with director Nanette Burstein on the documentary film Hillary, which was released on Hulu in March 2020.
 On September 29, 2020, Clinton launched an interview podcast in collaboration with iHeartRadio titled You and Me Both.
 She has also produced television series, so far being a producer on the Apple TV+ series Gutsy and the upcoming The CW adaption of The Woman's Hour.

 On January 2, 2020, it was announced that Clinton would take up the position of Chancellor at Queen's University Belfast.
 Clinton became the 11th and first female chancellor of the university, filling the position that had been vacant since 2018 after the death of her predecessor, Thomas J. Moran.
 In January 2023, Columbia University announced that Clinton would join the university as professor of practice at the School of International and Public Affairs and as a presidential fellow at Columbia World Projects.